My areas of interest include computers, audio recording technology/studio setups and any kind of hardware in between.

 Want to check out some of the world's largest and most massive vehicles and mobile machines?
 This article lists five giants that you definitely need to see to believe!

-Caterpillar 797: One of the world's largest two axle vehicles
+5. Caterpillar 797: One of the World's Largest Two-Axle Vehicles

 If you've ever visited a modern mine site, you'll be flabbergasted by the massive scale of the vehicles and diggers used on site.
 Some of the excavators are so gigantic it's hard to comprehend the scale.

-The Caterpillar 797 is a huge, two axle, off-highway hauling vehicle that's purpose built to haul huge loads of ore over long distances.
+The Caterpillar 797 is a huge, two-axle, off-highway hauling vehicle that's purpose is to haul huge loads of ore over long distances.
 They're built just like you'd expect a pickup truck would be, just on an immense scale.

 Each wheel is roughly twice the height of a fully grown man, and the tires are incredibly thick to handle the weight requirements each vehicle must be able to haul.
 Each tire is about 5,300 kilograms, which is over 11,000 pounds!
 And each 797 requires six tires in total (two in the front and four in the back).